 Objectivity.
 We maintain strict separation between advertising and all editorial content.
 Whether or not a company is an advertiser will have no effect on whether or how we cover it in our editorial pages.
 Editorial considerations and readers’ needs will dictate all coverage decisions.

-All content produced for advertisers, such as advertorials, content marketing, custom publishing and other such products that are published together with or in close proximity to “pure” editorial content will be clearly identified as such, so that there will be no doubt in the mind of a typical reader that the advertising content is not pure editorial.
+Content and supplements produced for and funded by advertisers will be clearly identified as such so that there will be no doubt in the mind of a typical reader that the advertising content is not pure editorial.

 Staff writers and editors should not work for individuals or companies in the aviation industry or for other aviation magazines.
 (Freelance writers who work for AIN Publications may work for other publications, unless stipulated otherwise in their retainer agreement with AIN.)
 Moreover, AIN editors and staff and freelance writers should not directly own stock in companies they write about.
 However, it is acceptable for stock in these companies to be held by mutual funds in which our writers and editors invest, as shareholders in funds do not control trading of their stocks.

 Prepublication drafts.
 We generally do not provide manuscripts to sources or article subjects in advance of publication, though we may occasionally make exceptions to this rule (e.g. if an article contains complex technical information that would benefit from external review).
 In these situations, however, we will typically allow someone to review only portions of an article and we will retain the right to veto any suggested changes.